 One of my goals for 2019 is to read 50 books.
 Now I have completed 50% of my goal I thought I would reflect on the best of the books I have read this year so far.
-These are the top few books that gave me the most value for my money.
+These are the top few books that gave me the most value for my time and money.

 Heads up: my full in progress 2019 reading list can be found here.